gantry/docs/pages/01.gantry5/01.basics/08.updating-themes/docs.md

 [/ui-tab]
 [ui-tab title="WordPress"]

-There are a several ways to go about manually updating your Gantry-powered WordPress theme.
-Each of these methods requires an FTP connection to facilitate replacing the `custom` directory (as well as any customized theme files outside of that directory) as you are essentially deleting the existing theme and installing the updated version from scratch.
+There are a few ways to go about manually updating your Gantry-powered WordPress theme.

-Because any changes you made in the administrator are stored in the `custom` directory, they should be safe throughout this process as long as you performed the recommended backup beforehand.
+Because any changes you made in the administrator are stored in the `custom` directory, they should be safe throughout this process as long as you have performed the recommended backup beforehand.

 ### Method 1: Selective File Replacement

 In the vast majority of cases where an updated version of a theme is available, there should be a changelog provided by the developer.
 This changelog should detail any files that were added, removed, or altered during the update.
 You can use this as a guide to determine which files you need to work with in your theme's directory.

 Your theme's files are contained within the theme's directory.
 For example, the Hydrogen theme's files can be found in `ROOT/wp-content/themes/g5_hydrogen/`.
-Once you have downloaded the updated version, you can unpack it and begin replacing the existing files with the updated version, adding new files and/or directories, and deleting any files deleted in the updated version.
+Once you have downloaded the updated version, you can unpack it and begin replacing the existing files with the updated version, adding new files and/or directories, and deleting any files deleted in the updated version while keeping `custom`.

+Alternatively, you can rename your existing theme folder (for example change it to `g5_hydrogen_old`).
+And then unpack and upload the new version to the `ROOT/wp-content/themes/`.
+You'll then want to transfer the `custom` directory (and it's contents) from the old version of the theme to the new updated theme.

 After you have done this, make sure you clear the WordPress / Gantry cache completely and test your site.